intel-lab-lkp/linux/Documentation/RCU/rculist_nulls.rst

 Using 'nulls'
 =============

-Using special makers (called 'nulls') is a convenient way to solve following problem.
+Using special markers (called 'nulls') is a convenient way to solve following problem.

 Without 'nulls', a typical RCU linked list managing objects which are